xendarboh/CTRL/README.md

 CTRL
 ====

-reference implementations of an OSC namespace and library for connecting Controlables with Controllers
+reference implementations of an OSC namespace and library for connecting Controllables with Controllers